ren-yamanashi/eslint-plugin-aws-cdk/CONGRIBUTING.md

-# Contributing to eslint-plugin-cdk
+# Contributing to eslint-cdk-plugin

-Thank you for your interest in contributing to eslint-plugin-cdk!
+Thank you for your interest in contributing to eslint-cdk-plugin!
 This document provides guidelines and steps for contributing.

 ## Code of Conduct